gaboesquivel/gaboesquivel.com/content/bio.md

 	<img alt="Capoeira" src="/img/bio/gaboesquivel-coral.jpg"/>
 </div>

-This year, 2017, I worked with a FinTech startup ( a neobank ) as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app utilizing one of the most modern and cost effective technology stacks en latam in financial services.
+In 2017, I worked for banking startup as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app with one of the most modern and cost effective technology stacks en latam in financial services.

-After the neobank project I started working with Blockchain and decentralized technology and formed <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for research and development of blockchain based solutions.
+After the neobank project I started working with decentralized technology  and blockchain,  and founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for research and development of blockchain based solutions.

+Shortly after I joined <a href="https://knowledge.io" target="_blank">Knowledge.io</a> as Head of Engineering and Blockchain Architect, leading a team of very talented engineers based in Costa Rica.
+Knowledge.io is a blockchain powered knowledge sharing platform which enables consumers and experts to prove their knowledge in many areas of expertise, and earn tokens which can be redeemed for real-life rewards.
+The platform also contains the Q&ADS Knowledge Score Targeting enabling marketers and advertisers to target advertising at real people who have proven expertise in their areas, avoiding many issues prevalent with adtech today.

-I provide consulting, custom development and staff augmentation services for startups and enterprise clients through <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, I company I founded.
-Our developer network is highly specialized in JavaScript Applications using ReactNative, React Web, AngularJS, Ionic, VueJS, Node.js, Express, Hapi and more.
-Our second strongest profile is SysAdmin and Cloud engineers specialized in AWS, DevOps Automation and Network Security.
+I also own a boutique consulting, custom development and staff augmentation company that works with startups and enterprise clients <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>.
+Our developer network is highly specialized in JavaScript Applications, DevOps and Blockchain.
 Our consultation service can give you perspective on the state of your architecture and give you actionable advice.
-Learn more at <a target="_blank" href="https://corticaltouch.com">corticaltouch.com</a>

 <!-- <div class="center-align-wrapper">
 	<img alt="Beach" src="/img/bio/gaboesquivel-playa.jpg"/>